 A comb-over is a tidy and stylish look for gents with thin hair.
 Perfect for the office and semi-formal events, the hairstyle is polished without appearing overdone.
 To create the look, apply a small amount of pomade to clean hair.
 Then, create a rough side part and comb the sides down and the top across.
 Be sure to use a pomade or wax product to create the look instead of gel, which can stick strands together and create a balding appearance.

-If you have fine hair that is also naturally curly, consider growing your locks a little longer.
-Doing so will create more room for curls, which help to achieve the appearance of volume and fill in gaps between strands.
+If you have fine hair that is also wavy hair, consider growing your locks a little longer.
+Doing so will create more room for waves, which help to achieve the appearance of volume and fill in gaps between strands.
 Just be careful not to grow your hair too long, or it could end up having the opposite effect.
 Apply some pomade to your hair and slick it back for a great rockabilly hairstyle.

 A sleek side part can be an excellent way to make thinning strands appear denser.
 Just be careful that you don’t use too much hair product or formulas that are too heavy as doing so will weigh down fine strands and make them appear flat and lifeless.
 A small amount of a lightweight pomade is all you need to be able to create a smooth appearance and lock loose strands into place.